-Few will argue that rookie cards, commonly referred identified by the acronym RC, are a strong driving force behind the hobby - especially when it comes to baseball rookie cards and 1st year prospect baseball cards.
-Since the 1980's when sports cards first transitioned from a casual hobby into the large industry that it is today, the first cards of a player have always, and undoubtedly will always, remain a key factor in the card's value, importance and collectibility.
-Identifying football, basketball and hockey rookie cards is relatively straightforward process but baseball rookie cards are truly in a league of their own.
+Few will argue that rookie cards, commonly referred identified by the acronym RC, are a strong driving force behind the hobby — especially when it comes to baseball rookie cards and first-year prospect baseball cards.
+Since the 1980s when sports cards first transitioned from a casual hobby into the large industry that it is today, the first cards of a player have always, and undoubtedly will always, remain a key factor in the card's value, importance and collectibility.
+Identifying football, basketball and hockey rookie cards is a relatively straightforward process, but baseball rookie cards are truly in a league of their own.

 While this example could be applied to virtually any baseball player, we are going to use Brett Lawrie of the 2011 Toronto Blue Jays as our working example.
 Shortly after his Toronto debut, eTopps offered a fully licensed card of the slugging third baseman in a Blue Jays uniform.
 The card even has the logo instituted by the MLBPA to designate official rookie cards.
 Although lots of people shun the eTopps platform, it has all the hallmarks of what a rookie card should look like.